 Introduction to Server Message Block (SMB)

-Server Message Block (SMB) protocol was first created by IBM in the 1980s.
+IBM first created server Message Block (SMB) protocol in the 1980s.
 It is one of the versions of the Common Internet File System (CIFS) to transfer the files over the network.
 Server Message Block is a network communication transfer protocol to provide shared access to files, printers, ports between the networks.

 What is Server Message Block?

-SMB is a client-server interaction protocol where clients request a file and the server provides it to the client.
+SMB is a client-server interaction protocol where clients request a file, and the server provides it to the client.
 It is now a Windows-based network that gives users to create, modify and delete the shared files, folders, printers within the network.
 SMB is an application layered protocol that uses TCP Port 445 to communicate.
 It also provides a herborized intercommunication mechanism to transfer to share the files between the client and the server.
-With the upgrades of the versions of it, the services are much more enhanced and effective to use by the users or clients.
+With the upgrades of its versions, the services are much more enhanced and effective to use by the users or clients.

 How does SMB work?